SirPepe/ornament/Readme.md

   // the attribute representation of an accessor together with
   // updateAttrPredicate().
 Must never throw.
   stringify: (this: T, value?: V | null) => string;
-  // Decides if, based on a new value, an attribute gets updated to match the
+  // Decides if, based on a new value, the content attribute gets updated to
-  // new value (true/false) or removed (null).
-Defaults to a function that
+  // match the IDL attribute's new value (true/false) or if the content
+  // attribute gets removed (null).
+Defaults to a function that always returns
-  // always returns true.
+  // true.
   updateAttrPredicate?: (this: T, value: V) => boolean | null;
   // Runs before accessor initialization and can be used to perform side effects
   // or to grab the accessors initial value as defined in the class.